borntofrappe/game-development/03 Match Three/Match Three 1/README.md

-Detect a match of three or more shapes.
+# Match Three 1

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Match Three — Final`.

 ## updateMatches

 The idea is to loop through the board, consider the color of adjacent tiles and detect a match if a counter variable describes a value greater than the pre-established `3`.

-The logic is implemented in the current update and in the `Board:updateMatches()` function:
+The logic is implemented in the `Board` class and specifically through the `Board:updateMatches()` function:

 - initialize a table in which to store the matches, plural